razorpay/blade/packages/blade/src/components/Checkbox/_decisions/decisions.md

 Because we don't know that:
 - Does user require that at least one checkbox is checked?
-- Does user require that all checkboxs are to be checked?
+- Does user require that all checkboxes are to be checked?

 When we say a checkbox group is required we generally mean that any of the checkboxes in a group has to be checked but if we pass down `isRequired` to all the checkboxes it would make the behaiour as all the checkboxes needs to be ticked.
 On the other hand there could be cases where we want all the checkboxes to be required not just one.